 As for postnuptial agreements, in addition to those factors addressed above, courts will determine if the agreement is fair and reasonable after consideration of the all or part of the following:

 Prenuptial and postnuptial agreements are complex documents, so it is important to consult an attorney in drafting a these agreements.
-The attorneys at Smith-Weiss Shepard Kanakis & Spony, P.C. can aid you in drafting an effective prenuptial, as well as postnuptial, agreement.
+The attorneys at Smith-Weiss Shepard & Kanakis, P.C. can aid you in drafting an effective prenuptial, as well as postnuptial, agreement.